johankool/Drawer/README.md

 ### Navigation Controllers

-Since you can't open a drawer over a `UINavigationController`.
-Consider using a custom view controller wrapping the `UINavigationController` instead or use `DrawerNavigationController`.
+Since you can't open a drawer over a `UINavigationController`, consider using a custom view controller wrapping the `UINavigationController` instead or use `DrawerNavigationController`.

 ## License